-Dr. Martin is a member of the most prestigious group of athletic trainers in this country, the National Athletic Trainers Association Hall of Fame.
+Her footprint in education for her exceptional contributions to her profession earned her the highest honor as a member of the most prestigious group of athletic trainers in this country, the National Athletic Trainers Association Hall of Fame.
 The NATA Hall of Fame is reserved for those few individuals who have demonstrated a lifetime commitment to the profession and are recognized as distinguished leaders in the field.
-Her footprint in education for her exceptional contributions earned her this highest honor.

-Dr. Martin also holds the illustrious recognitions of NATA Most Distinguished Athletic Trainer, Sayers Bud Miller Distinguished Athletic Training Educator, Rocky Mountain University Hartgrave’s Excellence in Teaching Award, the Greater Lakes Athletic Training Education Award, the Southeast Athletic Trainer’s Educator and Administrator Award, and is a recipient of the NATA Professional Development Award.
-Dr. Martin is a 2-time recipient of the RMU Presidential Award the highest award the University bestows.
+Dr. Martin also holds the illustrious recognitions of NATA Most Distinguished Athletic Trainer, Sayers Bud Miller Distinguished Athletic Training Educator, Rocky Mountain University of Health Professions’ Excellence in Teaching Award, the Greater Lakes Athletic Training Education Award, the Southeast Athletic Trainer’s Educator and Administrator Award, and is a recipient of the NATA Professional Development Award.
+Dr. Martin is a two-time recipient of the RMUoHP Presidential Award.

-Known in the athletic training profession as a renowned educator and for her work with professional development Martin is an author of over 100 articles, books, home study programs and grants.
-She has taken the platform for over 120 national and regional presentations/workshops.
+Known in the athletic training profession as a renowned educator and for her work with professional development, Dr. Martin authored over 100 articles, books, home study programs, and grants.
+She has taken the platform for over 120 national and regional presentations and workshops.
 Dr. Martin serves on the editorial board for the Athletic Training Education Journal and the International Journal of Athletic Therapy and Training.
 Her research interests include various topics in education and female health issues.

-During Dr. Martin’s tenure at Rocky Mountain University she has led the charge in developing and administering a “Teaching Effectiveness Program”, an inaugural “faculty development program”, a program assessment process, a certificate in “learning and design in healthcare education” and has guided/mentored over 80 current students and alumni in completing a terminal degree and becoming stewards of their discipline, scholars, and leaders in the profession and academic community.
+During her tenure at Rocky Mountain University of Health Professions, Dr. Martin has led the charge in developing and administering a “Teaching Effectiveness Program,” an inaugural “faculty development program,” a program assessment process, a certificate in “learning and design in healthcare education,” and has guided and mentored over 80 current students and alumni in completing a terminal degree and becoming stewards of their discipline, scholars, and leaders in the profession and academic community.

 Dr. Martin enjoys cooking, hiking, kayaking, cycling, and fishing.
 She is an off-campus employee and resides in Lawrenceburg, Indiana.